The DIP (Discourse and Philosophy) ColloquiumLocation: ILLC Seminar Room F1.15, Science Park 107, Amsterdam

 The FOAM (Formalisation, Optimisation, Algorithms, Mechanisms) Seminar, organised by computer scientists at the ILLC, features research on questions of a fundamental nature in computer science and AI, in research areas such as algorithms, optimisation, data management, planning, knowledge representation, and multiagent systems.

 As part of the new project "Cognitive Semantics and Quantities", we will commence a bi-weekly reading group to discuss papers of interest.
 Topics include, but are not limited to, the semantics of quantifiers, numerical cognition, and the psychology of decision-making.

 Our first meeting will be on 23 May 2017 @ 16:00, where we will discuss Katsos et al (2016) "Cross-linguistic patterns in the acquisition of quantifiers" (http://www.pnas.org/content/113/33/9244).

 This will be our only ILLC-wide announcement; for future notices, see the information below.

 MLC (Meaning, Language and Cognition) seminarLocation: ILLC Seminar Room F1.15, Science Park 107, Amsterdam

-The Meaning, Logic, and Cognition seminar is a lecture series by ILLC researchers, showcasing research relevant to the ILLC's Logic and Language group: formal semantics and pragmatics, philosophy of logic and language, and logical modeling of language-related human cognition.For more information, see http://projects.illc.uva.nl/LoLa/MLC-Seminar/.
+The Meaning, Logic, and Cognition seminar is a lecture series by ILLC researchers, showcasing research relevant to the ILLC's Formal Semantics and Philosophical Logic Unit: formal semantics and pragmatics, philosophy of logic and language, and logical modeling of language-related human cognition.For more information, see http://projects.illc.uva.nl/LoLa/MLC-Seminar/.

 Proof Theory Virtual SeminarLocation: Virtual